-If you have concerns about the grading of a Test, please bring them to the attention of the instructor within one week of the Test being returned.
+Students who have concerns about the grading of a Test may bring them to the attention of the instructor within one week of the Test being returned.
 Please re-submit the Test with a written explanation of your concerns.
 Tests re-submitted for remarking will be remarked in their entirety.